shivaninuji/shivaninuji/README.md

-# Hey, I'm Shivaninuji 👋
+# Hey, I'm Shivani Nuji 👋

 ### About Me 🤖
-- I'm a Computer Science and Engineering student, building stuff that (hopefully) works
+- I'm a Computer Science & Engineering student, building stuff that (hopefully) works
 - Currently lost in the world of **AI** — let's see where it takes me
 - When I'm not coding, you'll probably find me playing the piano and learning random facts or anything that I find interesting
 - Looking to collaborate on projects that sound cool and fun